zx80/flask-simple-auth/docs/TUTORIAL.md

 FSA_ERROR_RESPONSE = "json:error"  # show errors as JSON
 ```

-Finally, the very verbose debugging level is not useful anymore, thus can be
+Finally, if the debugging level is not useful anymore, it can be
-reduces by updating `FSA_MODE` setting:
+reduced by updating `FSA_MODE` setting:

 ```python
 # update in "acme.conf"